ajinkyajadhav1991/JustEatAutomation/cucumberFramework/README.md

 *************Prerequisite*************************************
-Eclipse
+Eclipse,
-JDK configured to Eclipse
+JDK configured to Eclipse,
 Maven

 ****************Set up and Run the Test Suite******************************